SEATTLE CENTER CAMPUS RULES

 - Liquor Offenses and Controlled Substances

 It is prohibited on the campus to consume, or to possess liquor, as defined in SMC Section 12A.24.010 C, or other applicable law, except as authorized by a Seattle Center License or other agreement and a Permit issued by the Washington State Liquor Control Board or its successor.
-Use of any controlled substance is prohibited.
+Possession, sale, or use of illegal drugs in violation of RCW 69.50, the Uniform Controlled Substances Act, is prohibited.

 - Animals are Prohibited in Buildings and Designated Areas